Unconditionally: Critical reception

-Chart performance
+Commercial performance

 "Unconditionally" debuted on the US Billboard Hot 100 at number 30.
 The next week, it moved five spots up to number 25; it further moved four spots the following week.
 On its fourth week, the track went to number 16 and one week later it rose one spot.
 It later peaked at number 14 on the chart.
-In doing so, it was Perry's second single to miss peaking within the top 10 of the chart.
 On the component charts of Billboard, "Unconditionally" enjoyed success—it peaked atop the Hot Dance Club Songs, while reaching number seven on the Adult Top 40 and number 16 on the Adult Contemporary charts.
 On the Pop Songs chart, it peaked at number eight.
 The song has sold more than 2,000,000 units in the United States; consequently it was certified double platinum by the Recording Industry Association of America (RIAA).

 "Unconditionally" achieved moderate success in Oceanic regions.
-The song debuted and peaked at 11 on the Australian Singles Chart.
-It then gradually descended down the charts and has spent a total of 13 weeks, marking it as Perry's lowest spanning single in Australia.
-The song however received a platinum certification by the Australian Recording Industry Association (ARIA), denoting more than 70,000 copies sold.
+The song debuted and peaked at 11 on Australia's ARIA Singles Chart, spending a total of 13 weeks on the chart.
+It received a platinum certification by the Australian Recording Industry Association (ARIA), denoting more than 70,000 copies sold.
 In New Zealand, the song entered at 26, where it ultimately peaked.
-Unable to peak higher, the song spent 10 weeks on the singles chart.
-It subsequently became Perry's lowest spanning and peaking single in New Zealand.
+The song spent 10 weeks on the singles chart.

-In Europe, the song performed moderately as well.
-It reached its highest position of number 5 in Bulgaria while having its lowest peak in Russia, at number 69.
-It reached number 16 on the Ö3 Austria Top 40—where it spent 12 weeks.
+In Europe, the song reached its highest position of number 5 in Bulgaria while having its lowest peak in Russia, at number 69.
+"Unconditionally" reached number 16 on the Ö3 Austria Top 40—where it spent 12 weeks.
 On the Italian, German and Czech single charts, it was able to peak within the top 10, at number 6 for the first two and number 8 on the latter.
-In Italy, it sold more than 50,000 copies and was certified Platinum by the Federation of the Italian Music Industry (FIMI).
-On the French SNEP chart, it peaked at number 38, and was Perry's third single to miss the top 20 there.
+In Italy, the track sold more than 50,000 copies and was certified Platinum by the Federation of the Italian Music Industry (FIMI).
+On the French SNEP chart, it peaked at number 38.
 In the United Kingdom, "Unconditionally" reached number 25; while in Ireland it peaked at number 27.
-It fared better in Slovakia where it charted at number 11; in Belgium it reached numbers 49 and 26 in Flanders and Wallonia, respectively.
-In the Mexican Monitor Latino and Poland single chart, it managed to peak at 17 while in Netherlands, it reached number 32.
-The track charted at numbers 26 and 27 in Spain.
+It fared better in Slovakia where it charted at number 11.
+Within Belgium, the track reached numbers 49 and 26 in Flanders and Wallonia, respectively.
+In the Mexican Monitor Latino and Poland single chart, "Unconditionally" managed to peak at 17 while reaching number 32 in Netherlands.
+The track charted at number 40 in Spain, becoming her tenth top-forty in the country.